dotansimha/graphql-yoga/.changeset/red-queens-wonder.md

 '@graphql-yoga/render-graphiql': minor
 ---

-load GraphiQL from CDN in order to reduce bundle size.
+Load GraphiQL from CDN in order to reduce bundle size.

 If you need to use GraphiQL in an offline environment please follow the instructions in the docs for installing `@graphql-yoga/render-graphiql`.